Verifying Procedural Programs via Constrained Rewriting Induction: Introduction

-\myparagraph{Code optimization (or other improvement)} Sometimes the ``reference implementation'' $\symb{g}$ suggested above can simply be an existing---and inefficient, or inelegant---version of a function.
+Sometimes the ``reference implementation'' $\symb{g}$ suggested above can simply be an existing---and inefficient, or inelegant---version of a function.
 Thus, inductive theorem proving can be used to prove that it is safe to replace a function in a large real-life program by an optimized alternative.